 Many people assume that poor sleep or problems staying asleep are related to stress.
-However, there are 81 sleep disorders – ranging from snoring, sleep apnea, insomnia, sleep deprivation, and more – many of which have nothing to do with stress and all of which can lead to poor health.
+However, there are 81 known sleep disorders - ranging from snoring, sleep apnea, insomnia, sleep deprivation, and more - many of which have nothing to do with stress and all of which can lead to poor health.

 If you suffer from non-restorative sleep, high or low blood pressure, weight problems, depression or another mood disorder, congestive heart failure, irregular heart rhythm, heartburn, or chronic pain, talk to us about getting a sleep study.

 If two or more of the following statements are true for you, you may benefit from a sleep study:

 I feel sleepy during the day, even when I get a good night’s sleep.

 I get very irritable when I can’t sleep.